 Procrastination is a silent dream killer.
 It steals from you, without your notice, your big and most important goals.
 Don’t let opportunities slip away.
 Act now and achieve your biggest goals.

 Procrastination, if unchecked, turns into “Mamaya na” or Mañana Habit.
-It will bound you and me to a life of mediocrity, shame, and guilt.
+It will bind you and me to a life of mediocrity, shame, and guilt.
 If we don’t stop procrastination, we will be sabotaging our success.
 But if we will act on it, we will be free.

 Procrastination is a very misunderstood topic.
 Very few people who procrastinate think that they are procrastinators, which is not a bad thing.